agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="updategroup"></a>
+<a id="updategroupexternal"></a>
-# **UpdateGroup**
+# **UpdateGroupExternal**
-> Group UpdateGroup (string id, GroupData groupData, string? name = null)
+> GroupExternal UpdateGroupExternal (string id, GroupExternalData groupExternalData, string? name = null)

-Use the `GroupData` object resource to update `Group` using `Id` field(s) value.
+Use the `GroupExternalData` object resource to update `GroupExternal` using `Id` field(s) value.
 Provide the updated record information in your request data and use the `PUT` method of the resource with a specific record ID to update that record.
-The input parameter must be used in the `GroupData` record structure inside the `FieldType` parameter in the foreign key fields.
-Foreign key fields are: `Created_By`  ### Update a record of Group * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
+The input parameter must be used in the `GroupExternalData` record structure inside the `FieldType` parameter in the foreign key fields.
+Foreign key fields are: `Created_By`  ### Update a record of GroupExternal * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
 You cannot change `Id` field value (primary key). * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned. * If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
 The response body will contain the object of the updated record if the call is successful.
-Method returns an extended `Group` structure.
+Method returns an extended `GroupExternal` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.

 ### Example
 ```csharp